guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-connect/01-logging/README.md

 ### Step 4: (patch)

-The patch will update your Kafka Connect statefulSet deployment and create the Splunk Universal Forwarder sidecar container.
+The patch will update your Kafka Connect Deployment and create the Splunk Universal Forwarder sidecar container.

-- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your statefulSet deployment
+- Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your Deployment

-*This part must be changed to match the name of your statefulSet deployment:*
+*This part must be changed to match the name of your Deployment:*

 ```
 metadata:
   name: confluent-oss-cp-kafka
 ```

-- Run the patch command and ensure you specify the name of your statefulSet deployment:
+- Run the patch command and ensure you specify the name of your Deployment:

 ```
 kubectl --namespace kafka patch deployment confluent-oss-cp-kafka-connect --patch "$(cat 04-patch-shared-volume-and-splunk-uf.yml )"